Mongolia neo-Nazis announce a change of tack - pollution control

 Resource nationalism has been a major election issue in Mongolia, where the largest foreign investment is the Oyu Tolgoi project, 66 percent owned by global miner Rio Tinto and the rest by the government.

 Oyu Tolgoi is expected to boost Mongolia's economy by about a third by 2020.
-Annual output in its first decade is expected to average 330,000 tons of copper and 495,000 ounces of gold.
+Annual output in its first decade is expected to average 330,000 tonnes of copper and 495,000 ounces of gold.

 But Rio has said since February it will not begin exports from the mine until it resolves disputes with Mongolia over royalties, costs, management fees and project financing.